23MD/mihirdamania.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-# District Level Economic Analysis of Telangana : Revenue, Transport and Investments

 # Introduction
 This project aims to analyze the economic growth of Telangana from FY2019 to FY2022 and visualize it through an interactive Power BI dashboard.
 The analysis focuses on three key areas: stamp duty registration revenue, vehicle sales, and direct investment under the TS-iPASS scheme, with a district-wise breakdown.